indoorvivants/sn-bindgen/README.md

       this is part of a larger problem in relying on typedefs at top level
 - [ ] FileWriter for some reason truncates the output - SN issue
 - [x] Fix recursive structs
+- [ ] Fix transitively recursive structs - we don't detect loops of length more than 1
 - [x] implement unions (i.e. Nuklear depends on it)
-- [ ] bool return types are not recognized correctly and are missing parameters in the AST
+- [x] bool return types are not recognized correctly and are missing parameters in the AST
-- [ ] implement CLang diagnostics API
+- [x] implement CLang diagnostics API
 - [ ] Generate a by-name Scala method for those calls that have to be done through a C proxy